chriscareycode/nagiostv-react/README.md

 your Apache install to add CORS headers there, or to run a simple Node.js server or Apache config that will proxy the request and add the CORS headers and auth.
 Reach out to me if you want help here, I will add instructions and sample code for this at some point.

+Update: As of version 0.3.2, I have now included mock data for doing local development.
+So without connecting to a real Nagios server, the UI will simulate one of each type of outage.
+This eliminates the need for the proxy if you just want to make some quick changes.
+To turn this on, set useFakeSampleData = true in Base.jsx

 Development - Committing your changes to this project
 ------------
 - Fork the project